dmaivel/sharedgl/README.md

 > If you move the client library to the guest from the host instead of compiling it in the guest, you may encounter the `SIGILL` exception in the virtual machine as the build compiles with the native (host) architecture.
 To fix, either change your cpu model to `host-model`/`host-passthrough` or comment out the `-march=native` line in the cmake script (will most likely reduce performance).

 # Networking

+> [!NOTE]
+> Shared memory should be prefered over sockets if speed is a concern.

 Starting from `0.5.0`, SharedGL offers a networking feature that may be used in place of shared memory.
 No additional drivers are required for the network feature, meaning if you wish to have a driverless experience in your virtual machine, networking is the given alternative.
 If the networking feature is used exclusively, the kernel drivers do not need be compiled/installed.
 However, installation of the ICD for either Linux or Windows is still required.
   - Start the server using `-n` (and provide a port if the default is not available through `-p PORT`)